tranqv/GCOM-2021-0117/README.md

     After running the examples, we can use the command "python3 main_post.py" to plot the results of Examples 1a, 1b, 2, 3a.
     Note that, we must set the values of "fprefix" and "lmax" accordingly.
-    While figures for Example 3b are made when we run the command "python3 main_ex03b.py".
+    While figures for Example 3b were made when we run the command "python3 main_ex03b.py" as above.